The Turquoise Coast

 The price of food in Kalkan is inflated for tourists, especially around the harbor, but very affordable compared to food back in the states.
 I’ll use the price of ubiquitous Turkish tea (çay) as my barometer; we saw çay for 1 lira (17 cents) in other cities and in Kalkan, one “fancy” restaurant quoted us 10 lira ($1.70) for the 4 ounce cup of tea.
 Hard to pay that when you know the actual value of a glass of tea which is poured from a large pot of steeped black tea.
 That’s not to say that there aren’t more low key and “less frills” options available.
 It is only fair to contrast this bloated price with more local-centric restaurants with owners who encouraged us to linger around after our meal with a complimentary cup of çay.

-Kalkan is known for it’s ritzy rooftop restaurants.
+Kalkan is known for its ritzy rooftop restaurants.
 They’re a perfect venue for watching sunset over the water.
 We splurged at such a place for Scott’s birthday where a bottle of wine, shared appetizer, two entrees, water and dessert rang in under $50.

-A real treat in Kalkan is çiğ köfte durum from the only stand in town. Çiğ köfte durum is a vegetarian’s dream; it’s a thin wrap (durum) filled with a spicy bulgur paste (çiğ köfte), which is packed with fiber and protein.
+A real treat in Kalkan is çiğ köfte durum from the only stand in town. Çiğ köfte durum is a vegetarian’s dream; it’s a thin wrap (durum) filled with a spicy bulgur paste (çiğ köfte), that’s packed with fiber and protein.
 Add a pickle, parsley, hot sauce, lettuce, pomegranate syrup, spice and everything nice.
 It’s delicious, less than a dollar, and my new obsession.

 Boat tours are a common daytime activity in Kalkan.
 We spent a day cruising the clear turquoise waters and calm coves around Kekova with Define Tours.
 The boat passed by a sunken Lycian city and the Simena Castle in Kaleköy among ample swim stops.

 The first night of our stay a bold visitor walked straight across our balcony.
 Since then, her presence was a daily occurrence.
 I want to say that we temporarily adopted her, but I think she may have adopted us.
 We named this sweet little cat, Pistachio.
 (Who needs pet sitting anyways?)
-Stray cats are as ubiquitous in Turkey as smoking cigarettes, drinking çay and extending hospitality.
+Stray cats are as ubiquitous in Turkey as smoking cigarettes, drinking çay and providing hospitality.